 A free evening of women’s wellness is coming up Thursday, Feb.
 28. Speakers include Carrie Peterson, discussing body image; Lorraine Segal, taking a look at healing through forgiveness, and Kate Levinson, offering insights on how and why our feelings toward money can be the cause of stress.
 Women’s Wellness Day is from 6-8 p.m. in Carole Ellis Auditorium on the Santa Rosa Junior College Petaluma campus, 680 Sonoma Mountain Parkway.
 For details, call 481-4968 or e-mail firstname.lastname@example.org.

 Vodka connoisseurs, this one’s for you.
 Petaluma’s Literacyworks hosts its annual Straight Up! a Charbay Vodka Cocktail Competition on Thursday, Feb.
 28. Ten Sonoma County restaurants will be competing.
-The event also features music by the Rivereens, casino games from the 1920s and a costume competition, so rouge your knees and roll your stockings down.
+The event also features music by the Rivereens, casino games where you can play slots online for real money from the 1920s and a costume competition, so rouge your knees and roll your stockings down.
 The fun starts at 6 p.m. at the Petaluma Sheraton, 745 Baywood Drive.
 Tickets are $35 and available at literacyworks.org.

 Eve Ensler’s “The Vagina Monologues” makes its sixth annual V-Day trek to Petaluma.
 This year’s production of the funny, poignant play benefits Guided To Safety and will be held at Rooster Run Golf Club, 2301 E. Washington St. Performances are at 7 p.m.
 Thursday-Saturday, Feb.
 28-March 2.
 Tickets are $20.
 For details, go to v-daypetaluma.org.